RudraMantri123/PicoRV32/hdl-bench/README.md

 }
 ```

-## Baseline Commit
+## Baseline

-All tasks use commit 3a232e7 (tagged as picorv32_benchmark_v1) as the baseline.
-This ensures:
+All tasks start from commit `3a232e7` (tagged `picorv32_benchmark_v1`).
+This keeps things consistent and makes patches reproducible.
-- Consistent starting point
-- Reproducible patches
-- Clean separation between tasks

 ## Troubleshooting

-### Patch Application Fails
+**Patch won't apply?**

-- Ensure you're starting from a clean baseline: git reset --hard picorv32_benchmark_v1
+- Make sure you're on a clean baseline: `git reset --hard picorv32_benchmark_v1`
-- Verify patch was generated from the correct baseline commit
+- Check that the patch was generated from the right commit
-- Check for context mismatches in the patch file
+- Look for context line mismatches

-### Test Failures

-- Verify toolchain is installed: riscv64-elf-gcc --version
+**Tests failing?**
+- Check toolchain: `riscv64-elf-gcc --version`
-- Check that Icarus Verilog is available: iverilog -v
+- Check Verilog tools: `iverilog -v`
-- Ensure test labels match TEST(...) macro in firmware/start.S
+- Make sure test names match `TEST(...)` macros in `firmware/start.S`

-### Runner Script Issues

-- Ensure Python 3.6+ is available: python3 --version
+**Runner script issues?**
+- Python version: `python3 --version` (needs 3.6+)
-- Check that Git can clone the repository
+- Git can clone the repo?
-- Verify patch file path is correct and accessible
+- Patch file path correct?

 ## Contributing

-When adding new tasks:
+When adding tasks:
-1. Follow the existing task structure
-2. Ensure tests are comprehensive and self-checking
+- Keep the same structure as existing tasks
+- Write tests that check themselves
-3. Document all requirements in the spec file
+- Put requirements in the spec file
-4. Validate with the runner script before committing
+- Test with the runner before committing
-5. Keep patches minimal and focused on the task
+- Keep patches focused - only what's needed for the task

 ## License

-This benchmark suite follows the same license as the PicoRV32 project (ISC License).
+Same as PicoRV32 (ISC License).